harvic3/nodetskeleton/README.md

 To stop the debug just press `Ctrl C` and close the console that was opened to run the debug script.

-This method will allow you to develop and have the solution be attentive to your changes (hot reloading) without the need to restart the service, VS Code does it for you automatically.
+This method will allow you to develop and have the solution be attentive to your changes (hot reload) without the need to restart the service, VS Code does it for you automatically.

 **[⬆ back to the past](#table-of-contents)**